camlab-ethz/ConvolutionalNeuralOperator/readme.md

 ## CNO1d (vanilla pytorch version)

 We recently added 1d implementation of CNO.
-The CNO1d code has been modified from a tutorial featured in the ETH Zurich course "AI in the Sciences and Engineering."
+The model is termed as "vanilla CNO" (as the interpolation filters cannot be manually designed).
+The vanilla CNO1d code has been modified from a tutorial featured in the ETH Zurich course "AI in the Sciences and Engineering."
 Git page for this course: https://github.com/bogdanraonic3/AI_Science_Engineering

 The code does not utilize the CUDA kernel, making it significantly simpler to configure compared to the standard CNO.
 For up/downsampling, the antialias interpolation functions from the torch library are utilized, limiting the ability to design your own low-pass filters at present.

-While acknowledging this suboptimal setup, the performance of CNO1d remains commendable.
+While acknowledging this suboptimal setup, the performance of the vanilla CNO1d remains commendable.

 ## Source Data
 We cover instances of the Poisson, Wave, Navier-Stokes, Allen-Cahn, Transport and Compressible Euler equations and Darcy flow.
 Data can be downloaded from https://zenodo.org/records/10406879 (~2.4GB).